-I have made this mistake when trying to combine mixed granularity within dates.
-Say at the end of the year a client's finance team closes the books and closes their general ledger at the end of the year.
+We have made this mistake when trying to combine mixed granularity within dates.
+Say at the end of the year a client's finance team closes the books and closes their general ledger.
 They then report this at a year level.
 However, in the current year, they report at the month level.

-To incorporate both sets of data in a chart I came up with the concept of doing Month-Year, with PY being a whole previous year.
+To incorporate both sets of data in a chart we came up with the concept of doing Month-Year, with PY being a full previous year.